Pavel-Kravchenko/Python-script-for-parsing-complete-genome-sequences/README.md

-# Python-script-to-parsing-complete-genome-sequences
+# Python-script-for-parsing-complete-genome-sequences
-A simple Python script to parsing complete mitochondrial genome sequences
+A simple Python script for parsing complete mitochondrial genome sequences

 This script is the part of bioengineering and bioinformatics faculty coursework